mja65/Emu68-Imager/docs/amigautilities.md

 You will also be asked to setup your Locale preferences.
 This is important for Clock to be set correctly when you go online.

+## Additional settings after Workbench first boots

+## RTG Screenmodes

+We have provided a Picasso96 settings file with a lot of usefull resolutions pre-set for you.
+Just run the ScreenMode preferences and set any resolution you like.
+It will display on your HDMI display.
+Workbench will be much snappier and you will be able to enjoy millions of colours.
+We have also installed PeterK's icon library that takes advantage of all these colours so you can install PNG icons in all their glory.

+## Formatting of extra Work partitions

+If your SD Card is bigger than 100GB and you set up Work partition to be bigger than 101GB then it will be split into more partitions.
+First partition named Work: is already formatted, but you will need to format the rest your self.
+Just right click on the **Non Initialized** partition icon and select Format, then follow the instructions and format the partition.

 ---

 # Pistorm utilities and features included